-Step 6.
-Restart Lenovo and enter BIOS to set the cloned SSD as the first boot disk to launch Windows.
+Wait till the cloning ends, click Finish to quit the wizard.
+Then, restart Lenovo and enter BIOS to set the cloned SSD as the first boot disk to launch Windows.

-If you want to migrate Lenovo OS to SSD for free, you can try System Backup.
+✍ If you want to migrate Lenovo OS to SSD for free, you can try System Backup.
 It requires you to create a backup image at first and then recover it to the destination SSD.

 Method 2.
 Clone only OS to SSD in Lenovo easily

-If you want to erase the original hard drive and then use it as secondary storage of Lenovo, you can go to Tools tab and use Disk Wipe feature to wipe it.
+When the process is over, restart your computer and launch Windows with the cloned SSD.
+If it boots successfully, you may want to erase the original hard drive and then use it as secondary storage of Lenovo.
+Please go to Tools tab and use Disk Wipe feature to wipe it.